vanny-sudo/Uber_Fares_Dataset_Analysis_PowerBI_Project/README.md

 ## 🖼️ All Results Images

-> 📷 Below are the screenshots and visual evidence of various stages of the project:
+> 📷 Below are the screenshots and visual evidences of various stages of my project:

 1. **Data Cleaning Process**